 Full pricing details for PEI National Park can be found here.

 After spending some time on the beach, hop in your car and drive about 10 minutes in the park to Richard’s Lobster.
-Known to be one of the best lobster rolls in the province, you may need to wait in a bit of a line for Richard’s, but I promise it is worth it!
+This will really be a highlight for any foodie on a PEI vacation.
+Richard’s is known to be one of the best lobster rolls in the province, you may need to wait in a bit of a line for Richard’s, but I promise it is worth it!

 Once you’ve gotten your lobster fix, head back towards Charlottetown with a stop at Island Hill Farms.
 Mel really wanted to go here, and I thought it be a super lame petting zoo, but it was actually so fun.
 You get to seriously get up close and personal with all the animals and hang out with baby goats.
 They also have a great little shop on site with lots of products made from goats milk!
 Entrance is $10 CAD.